 Figure 2 : Steel plant of Taranto, Italy 25 December 2007, ph.
-Mafe de Baggis is out of the question: these machines also work in extremely critical contexts such as in the medical sector dealing with managing vital functions or operating in the surgical domain.
+Mafe de Baggis functions or operating in the surgical domain.
 This robot coexists next to and is part of traditional museum upgraded and partially reshaped with new fresh, modern, ethereal displays like this illustrated.
 (Figure 1) It will be positioned before the payment barriers, connected to a bar and freely usable by anyone during opening hours: we imagine it will constitute an element of attraction and aggregation devoted even before tourists, to the inhabitants of this city that is rethinking their destiny after having suffered the problems deriving from the presence of one of the largest and most polluting steel mills in Europe.
-(Figure 2) We would like the inhabitants to come and have a cup of caffè, cappuccino or aperitivo at the museum using the robot, drawing inspiration from the glorious past to imagine his future.
+We would like the inhabitants to come and have a cup of caffè, cappuccino or aperitivo at the museum using the robot, drawing inspiration from the glorious past to imagine his future.
 It must be a trendy, cool place, especially dedicated to young citizens of Taranto.
 From theory to reality to get here it took years of study, reflections, theories and many, many problems to solve, it will take a little more for you to observe directly onsite the reactions and (of course) judge and tryout yourself a completely new paradigm which we hope will be successful especially among the Taranto people.
-If the test as we think will positive, this scalable concept could be replicated into very large museum institutions serving for several other applications by opening completely new scenarios, both from a scientific point of view, regards safety, integrity of artifacts and, of course, the simplification of management, thanks to the easiest control of whole storage and a significant reduction of management costs.
+(Figure 2) If the test as we think will positive, this scalable concept could be replicated into very large museum institutions serving for several other applications by opening completely new scenarios, both from a scientific point of view, regards safety, integrity of artifacts and, of course, the simplification of management, thanks to the easiest control of whole storage and a significant reduction of management costs.
 Welcome you soon at MarTa, and Taranto!
 (Figure 3)

-Figure 3 : archaeological museum\of\Taranto, MArTA (from wikipedia) Design team principals Eva Degl'Innocenti, museum director, supervisor.
+Figure 3: archaeological museum_of_Taranto, MArTA (from wikinedia) Design team principals Eva Degl'Innocenti, museum director, supervisor.